 ❓FAQ

-You can merge any resourcepacks into the ResourcePack generated by Nexo.
+Yes, you can merge any resourcepacks into the ResourcePack generated by Nexo.
 You can do so by simply adding the .zip or folder to Nexo/pack/external_packs and the plugin will merge it into the final ResourcePack and send it to all players.
 Check out the ResourcePack page for a detailed explanation

 NoteBlocks & Tripwires aren't working correctly?